LOGINstall - the next generation of KIS

 Many organizations are planning to make Windows 7 the prevailing operating system on standard workstations.
 What definitely should be considered when switching from e.g. Windows XP to Windows 7 are the "legacy" applications.

-Windows 7 runs more reliably than previous versions, especially when normal users are not granted admin rights on their computers.
+Windows 7 is much more reliable than previous versions, especially when normal users are not granted admin rights on their computers.
 As a consequence, they cannot execute or install any service packs, patches or "approved" applications.

 In addition, the User Account Control requires approval if local administrators execute a 'critical' task.